wasiqwiqar/GoogleReviewsParser/README.md

 2. Run the script using `python parse.py`
 3. Enter the search string when prompted
 4. Wait for the script to complete running

+## Certificate Errors

+If you get a certificate error, you can ignore it.
+The script will still work.
+Or you can install the Selenium Wire certifcate to get rid of the error.